 Individual facilities run their programs differently.
 However, there are certain aspects that are pretty much the same among each intensive outpatient program.
 Most IOPs include group sessions as well as individual therapy.
 You’ll be required to go to these therapy sessions for a certain amount of time each week or month.
-For example, an IOP may require you to participate in 20 hours of treatment per week.
+For example, an IOP may require you to participate in twenty hours of treatment per week.
 These hours will be broken up in a set schedule throughout the week so that you’ll know exactly what to expect and how to plan your other obligations around the program.
 Many intensive outpatient programs also offer life coaching and skill development to help you move forward after completing the program.
 Some IOPs also offer sober living.

-Sober Living: A Stepping Stone to the “Real World”
+Sober Living Is a Stepping Stone to the Real World

-Each sober living facility is different but there are things that should populate your checklist when shopping.
+Each sober living facility is different, but there are things that should populate your checklist when shopping.

 People who struggle with addiction are not all homeless or struggling to take care of themselves at a basic level.
 They’re businessmen, coffee shop baristas, grocery store clerks, and retailers.
 You don’t have to be a big business executive to worry about how addiction treatment will affect your job.
 One of the biggest concerns that people have with residential treatment is that they’ll have to miss work.
 Because IOP only requires a certain amount of time each day or week, it allows people to still go to work while they receive treatment.